sed-pro-inria/tools-training/1-vers/git.md

 Let's verify:

     %%bash

     cat foo.txt

 And now let's restore the working copy as it was before this checkout:

     %%bash

     git checkout master

-And let's verify that this worked,too:
+And let's verify that this worked, too:

     %%bash

     cat foo.txt

 ### More on commits